lgugelmann/HD6301_thing/asm/README.md

 assemble the relevant piece of code (if needed) and write it at the appropriate location in the ROM.

 The monitor program goes at the end of the ROM.
-Technically it's put at `$f000` (1k from the end) but programming erases the last 4k anyway as it needs to clear a whole sector.
+It's put at `$f000` (4k from the end) as the programmer insists on flashing at sector boundaries only.
+Technically it's much smaller than that.

 The user programs are put at the start of the ROM with the program registry at `$8000` and the user programs after that.